How to intentionally probe someone's salvation in conversation (or have a gospel convo) ⭐️

 3. God radically transformed me and these are the ways he changed me xyz.

 5. If not genuinely saved or having issues he will share points related to that.
-If saved but weak he will point out his failings to grow as he stagnated and needs rekindling, enciuragement and more acciuntability from the godly men at the church to impart and guide his life.
-If saved, and it's clear you wouldn't be having this convo over concerns he's not saved.
+If saved but weak he will point out his failings to grow as he stagnated and needs rekindling, encouragement and more accountability from the godly men at the church to impart and guide his life.

 c).
 Probing him to self examine deeper.